4A47/liveodds/README.md

 <br>

-If you only care about some races or meetings, you can get them more efficiently by using the Meeting and Race objects.
-The methods to access meeting objects generally take as parameters a date string, and a region code, which is an all caps 2 or 3 letter code, i.e 'UK' or 'IRE'.
+If you only care about some races or meetings, you can get them more efficiently using the Meeting and Race objects.
+Methods to retrieve meeting objects generally take as parameters a date, and a region code, which is an all caps 2 or 3 letter code, i.e 'UK' or 'IRE'.

-In the following example we get Meeting objects for a random region (highly likely to be UK in index 0 but I cannot guarantee how the site will be layed out) and access the odds dictionary for each meeting:
+In the following example we get Meeting objects for a random region and access the odds dictionary for each meeting:

 ```python
 from liveodds.racing import Racing